Gilly7CE/Carpet-Addons-Not-Found/README.md

 ### Code setup

 Follow these [guidlines](https://fabricmc.net/wiki/tutorial:setup) to setup a dev environment to contribute code to this repository.
 [Intellij IDEA](https://www.jetbrains.com/idea/download/#section=windows) is the preferred IDE to use, and the one which I use (Gilly7CE).
 You do not need to clone the fabric example mod, instead clone this repo.
 Once setup, you can build the mod.
 If building using fabric isn't working, try running `./gradlew idea` in the terminal whilst in the repo directory.
 I'd recommend running this each time before debugging the code anyway.
+Since this mod is dependent on carpet, it will automatically build the carpet mod `.jar` needed and place it within the mods/ folder of the running minecraft instance along with this mod.

 ### Workflow for PRs